Gerry Kerr - Village man

 This competition sees all the IPF affiliated clubs compete for the position of best club.
 Celbridge has a long tradition of participation in this event, has won the event once in 1996 and regularly features among the top clubs.

-The competition this year takes the form of two print panels of ten images each in Monochrome and Colour Print.
-The slides element will be held separately as per the National Shield.
+The competition usually takes the form of two print panels of ten images each in Monochrome and Colour Print.

 Unlike the National Shield, images can be selected from any grade of photographer within the club, although typically images are selected from Advanced workers.